Applies to: Advanced Threat Analytics version 1.8

 - Remote execution

 For a complete list of the detections and their descriptions please see What Suspicious Activities Can ATA detect?
 ATA detects these suspicious activities and surfaces the information in the ATA Console including a clear view of Who, What, When and How.
-As you can see, by monitoring this simple, user-friendly dashboard, you are alerted that ATA suspects that a Pass-the-Hash attack was attempted on Client 1 and Client 2 computers in your network.
+As you can see, by monitoring this simple, user-friendly dashboard, you are alerted that ATA suspects that a Pass-the-Ticket attack was attempted on Client 1 and Client 2 computers in your network.

 Abnormal behavior is detected by ATA using behavioral analytics and leveraging Machine Learning to uncover questionable activities and abnormal behavior in users and devices in your network, including:

 You can view suspicious activities of this type in the ATA Dashboard.
 In the following example, ATA alerts you when a user accesses 4 computers that are not ordinarily accessed by this user, which could be a cause for alarm.